Lung cancer

 Advanced pancreatic cancer

-Swedish multicenter, double-blind RCT on complementary mistletoe therapy - patient recruitment completed
+Swedish multicentre, double-blind RCT on complementary mistletoe therapy – patient recruitment completed

-Patient enrollment of the Swedish prospective, randomized, double-blind, multicenter, placebo-controlled clinical investigator-initiated (IIT) study in a parallel-group design on the efficacy of mistletoe extracts as an adjunct to standard therapy in advanced pancreatic cancer has been completed (MISTRAL, n=290, NCT02948309).
-In addition to efficacy (overall survival, primary endpoint) and safety (side effect profile, secondary endpoint), self-reported quality of life of the participants will be measured and evaluated using the two international standardized questionnaires EORTC-QLQ-C30 and EORTC-PAN-26 (secondary endpoint).
-Treatment of the last participant(s) in the study is scheduled to end in September 2022, according to information posted on clinicaltrials.gov.
+Patient recruitment of the Swedish prospective, randomised, double-blind, multicentre, placebo-controlled clinical investigator-initiated trial (IIT) in a parallel group design on the efficacy of mistletoe extracts as an add-on to standard therapy for advanced pancreatic cancer has been completed (MISTRAL, n=290, NCT02948309).
+In addition to efficacy (overall survival, primary endpoint) and safety (side effect profile, secondary endpoint), the participants' self-reported quality of life will be measured and evaluated using the two internationally standardised questionnaires EORTC-QLQ-C30 and EORTC-PAN-26 (secondary endpoint).
+ATreatment of the last participant(s) in the study is scheduled to end in September 2022, according to information posted on clinicaltrials.gov.
 Funding for the MISTRAL study is provided by Karolinska Hospital Stockholm.
 For more information on the methodology and subgroup analyses, see the following page.

 New systematic review and meta-analysis confirm reduction of cancer-related fatigue with mistletoe extracts